 Explained: What EU resolution on CAA mean for India?

 New Delhi, Jan 27: A group of the European Union has proposed a resolution against the Citizenship Amendment Act and urged the Indian government to consider their demands to repeal it.

 A total of 626 of the 751 members of the EU Parliament have denounced not only the CAA but also the issue of Kashmir in its draft resolution.

-The resoution is set to be debated in the European Parliament in Brussels next Wednesday and voted on the day after.
+The resoution is likely to be debated in the European Parliament in Brussels next Wednesday and voted on the day after.
 But what exactly do these resolutions mean for India?
 Here is a brief explainer.

 What the 6 resolutions say?